andersbogsnes/ml_tooling/docs/quickstart.rst

     >>> regression
     <Model: LinearRegression>

-Now we can start training our model, first we split the data into training and test data by calling :meth:`~ml_tooling.data.Dataset.create_train_test`
+Now we can train our model.
+We start by splittinh the data into training and test data by calling :meth:`~ml_tooling.data.Dataset.create_train_test`

 .. doctest::